-In the last quarter of 2017, the NC conducted an evaluation of Board Performance which included key points on Board's composition, Board's contributions, contributions at Board Committees and conduct of proceedings and whether the Directors had discharged their duties effectively.
-The findings were then presented by the Chairman of the NC to the Board during its meeting for deliberation and discussion on possible areas for improvement to enhance overall effectiveness.
+In the last quarter of 2018, the NC conducted an evaluation of Board Performance which included key points on Board's composition, Board's contributions, contributions at Board Committees and conduct of proceedings and whether the Directors had discharged their duties effectively.
+The findings were then presented by the chairman of the NC to the Board during its meeting for deliberation and discussion on possible areas for improvement to enhance overall effectiveness.
+Chairman of the Board had evaluated the individual Directors and confirmed that they are effective.

-Principle 6: Access to Information Complete, Adequate and Timely Information
+Principle 6: Access to Information

+Complete, Adequate and Timely Information